hzmarrou/hello-world/README.md

 # hello-world
-My first repository on GitHub, git, commit
+My first repository on GitHub, git, commit.
+This is a first try to this website.